 - Allow your air conditioning equipment to dry out.
 Get rid of any standing water if possible and cautiously clear any debris from the immediate area.

 - Leave your AC system off until a professional air conditioning inspection has been performed.
-Call Neal Harris Service Experts Heating, Air Conditioning & Plumbing and ensure your equipment will work safely and effectively with a full air conditioning system safety inspection.
+Call Neal Harris Service Experts and ensure your equipment will work safely and effectively with a full air conditioning system safety inspection.

 CAUTION: Do not cover your outdoor HVAC systems with a tarp.
 This can actually cause more issues, including not allowing the unit to air out completely and remove moisture, possibly causing rust or other damage.